 Welcome to “Lithuanians in Springfield,” a site with almost 100 pages and growing!
-You will find 100+ years of family, church and business history with photos of the original immigrants, obituary info, veterans listings for World Wars I and II–including news & events from our community today.
+You will find 100+ years of family, church and business history with photos of the original immigrants, obituary info, veterans listings for World Wars I and II–and news & events from our community today.
 We invite you to browse, comment and connect!
 Email Sandy at email@example.com.

 Anybody who’s eaten a McDonald’s hamburger in Springfield has feasted on a bit of local Lithuanian-American history involving a family aptly named “Mack” (Lith: Makarauskas).
 Three posts tell about this family and the business: